d-kozak/spark-assignment/Assignment.md

 ```
 ### 10) [Remove noise](./src/main/kotlin/io/dkozak/estg/spark/assignment/tasks/10.kt)
 I decided to remove all reviews that were older than 1.1.2017, because they are outdated and
-therefore they are less valuable for people deciding where to go now.
+therefore they are less valuable for people deciding in which company to go now.

 ```
 val filtered = dataset.filter {